SNL-UCSB/cs176b-assignments/winter22/assignment1/README.md

 For this assignment, we will use Mininet to emulate the topology shown above, and use P4 language to configure the packet processing pipelines for the software switches.

 ## Task 0: Setup the VM
 In assignment 0, you used `virtualbox` and `vagrant` to setup the VM.
-For this assignment, we need to install a few missing dependencies on our VM.
+For this assignment, we will setup the assignment 1 code on the VM.
 1. Enter the directory containing the Vagrantfile.
 2. Turn on the VM `vagrant up`.
 3. Log into the VM `vagrant ssh`.
 4. After logging in to the VM, go to the assignments directory `cd ~/cs176b-assignments`.
 5. Run a `git pull` in the directory to get any new commits.
-6. Remove old files `sudo rm -rf assignment1`.
+6. Remove old files `sudo rm -rf ~/cs176b-assignments/assignment1`.
 8. cd into the directory for this assignment `cd ~/cs176b-assignments/winter22/assignment1`.
 <!-- Run the provided setup script (`./setup.sh`) on your VM and wait for the installation to finish. -->